pubnub/pubnub-mcp-server/resources/sdk_docs/unity_presence.md

 #### Return occupancy only

-Requires Presence.
+##### Requires Presence
+Enable the Presence add-on for your key in the Admin Portal.
+For presence events, see Presence Events.

-To return only occupancy for a single channel, specify the channel and set UUIDs to false (or use Limit = 0).
+Return only occupancy for a single channel by specifying the channel and setting IncludeUUIDs to false:
 ```
 1

 ```

 #### Example response
 ```
 `1{
 2    "status": 200,